You’re doing what?!

 All teams will have a direct line to the rally director & coordinator who will ensure you have all of the information you need to fundraise and to ensure you get to the start line.

-The cars are an asset that we’ll auction off or donate at the end of the rally, so getting all of the cars across the line is very important to us.
+Getting all of the cars across the line is very important to us.
 We’ll all work together to get as many shitboxes from start to finish as possible.

 It is not a race, but there will be a winner.
 Prizes are awarded at the end of the rally.
 The main prize, or 1st place if you like will be judged on a number of factors including how hopeless your car is, how much you have gotten into the rally spirit, how much your team has raised and a number of other undisclosed reasons that I will generally make up as the rally unfolds.